Marquis de Lafayette: Beliefs

+Support of a constitutional monarchy

 Lafayette was a firm believer in a constitutional monarchy.
 He believed that traditional and revolutionary ideals could be melded together by having a democratic National Assembly work with a monarch, as France always had.
 His close relationships to American Founding Fathers such as George Washington and Thomas Jefferson gave him an opportunity to witness the implementation of a democratic system.
 His views on potential government structures for France were directly influenced by the American form of government, which was in turn influenced by the British form of government.
 For example, Lafayette believed in a bicameral legislature, as the United States had.
 The Jacobins detested the idea of a monarchy in France, which led the National Assembly to vote against it.
 This idea contributed to his fall from favour, especially when Maximilien Robespierre took power.

+Opposition to slavery

 Lafayette was the author of the Declaration of the Rights of Man and of the Citizen in 1789 and a staunch opponent of slavery.
 His work never specifically mentioned slavery, but he made his position clear on the topic through letters addressed to friends and colleagues such as Washington and Jefferson.
-Lafayette proposed that slaves not be owned but rather work as free tenants on the lands of plantation owners, and to put these theories into practise purchased the clove and cinnamon plantation "La Belle Gabrielle", situated along the Oyapock river in Cayenne, in 1785.
-He ordered that the nearly 70 slaves on the plantation be educated and paid for their labor, along with forbidding them from being sold or punished more severely than white people.
+Lafayette proposed that slaves not be owned but rather work as free tenants on the lands of plantation owners.

+To put these theories into practise Lafayette purchased the French Guianese sugarcane plantation "La Belle Gabrielle" in 1785 or 1786.
+He ordered that the approximately 60 slaves on the plantation be educated and paid for their labor, along with forbidding them from being sold or punished more severely than white people.
 Lafayette aimed to show that under these conditions the slaves' birth rate would rise and their infant mortality decrease, thus eliminating the need for the slave trade.

-However, these plans to "humanize" the slaves seem to never have been implemented.
-After the French Revolution began, Lafayette’s distracted attentions meant the management of his Cayenne plantation fell to Adrienne.
-Lafayette never freed his slaves, and after he was imprisoned in 1792 his properties were confiscated and colonial authorities in Cayenne resold the remaining 63 slaves on the plantation.
+The experiment's fate appears unclear.
+According to some scholars, the experiment seem to have only been partially accomplished, if not at all.
+After the death of the plantation's manager, Richeprey, in 1787, the experiment seems to have ended.

 He spent his lifetime as an abolitionist, proposing that slaves be emancipated slowly as he recognized the crucial role that slavery played in many economies.
 Lafayette hoped that his ideas would be adopted by Washington to free slaves in the United States and spread from there.
 Washington eventually began implementing those practices on his own plantation in Mount Vernon, but continued to own slaves until his death.
-In a letter to American politician Matthew Clarkson, Lafayette wrote, "I would never have drawn my sword in the cause of America, if I could have conceived that thereby I was founding a land of Slavery."
+According to Thomas Clarkson in a letter published by The Liberator, Lafayette often said to him, "I would never have drawn my sword in the cause of America, if I could have conceived that thereby I was founding a land of Slavery."